 Drew and I were on the hunt for one Mr. Alexander Brandon.
 You see, he wrote some of the music for Deus Ex, and it just so happens we did a cover of the UNATCO theme.

 Alex was a really cool dude.
 We caught up with him shortly after he did a one-man performance of Star Wars: A New Hope fully from memory (insane, and fucking hilarious).
 He loved our take on the UNATCO theme a provided some great feedback.

 I decided to swing by the comedy show not really expecting much because nerds have a lame sense of humor (take me for example), but Tommy Kang killed it.
 He told the story of how he auditioned for the role of "chinese laundry worker #2" which only had one line.
 So, he spent a good week practicing his line in a stereotypical, borderline racist accent, "youuuu get out of my store right nooooowwwww!"
-He goes the the audition and the director is like, "WTF are you doing?
+He goes to the audition and the director is like, "WTF are you doing?
 You're supposed to say it in Chinese."
 Tommy is Korean.
 He didn't land the role.

 Ok, business handled.
 Now it was time to hit the Dwelling of Duels listening party.
-Story time!
+Storytime!
 We decided to enter their competition this month with a rendition of the Ducktales Moon Theme.
 It was Drew's idea to make it an 80's power ballad, complete with cheesy lyrics.
 I really wanted no part of it because it seemed off-brand and I felt adding words to the song might really turn people off.
 I eventually relented and we put the song together in three days, just in time for the submission deadline.

 There we were at the listening party and I am dreading the reaction from the crowd when our song comes up.
 Here's what went down:

 They totally got it!
 I'm no longer ashamed to have been a part of that song.
 Here it is in its full glory: